SMPTE/ris-osvp-metadata-camdkit/index.md

   present: Is the synchronization source present (a synchronization source can be present but not locked if frame rates differ for example)
-  ptp: If the synchronization source is a PTP master, then this object
+  ptp: If the synchronization source is a PTP leader, then this object
   contains:
-  - "master": The MAC address of the PTP master
+  - "leader": The MAC address of the PTP leader
   - "offset": The timing offset in seconds from the sample timestamp to the PTP timestamp
   - "domain": The PTP domain number